-Participant demographic variables (ie, age, sex, race, and ethnicity) and baseline characteristics (body weight [in kg], height [in cm], body mass index [BMI; in kg/m2]) will be summarized by GS-1720 cohort and overall using descriptive statistics for continuous variables and using number and percentage of participants for categorical variables.
+Participant demographic variables (ie, age, sex, race, and ethnicity) and baseline characteristics (body weight [in kg], height [in cm], body mass index [BMI; in kg/m2]) will be summarized using descriptive statistics for continuous variables and using number and percentage of participants for categorical variables.
 The summary of demographic data will be provided for the Safety Analysis Set.